-Mist Systems and VMware built a joint product that boasts interoperability between Mist Learning WLAN and VMware’s VeloCloud-based NSX SD-WAN.
+Mist and VMware built a joint product that boasts interoperability between Mist Learning WLAN and VMware’s VeloCloud-based NSX SD-WAN.
 VMware tapped Mist Systems’ technology to bring artificial intelligence (AI), automation, and open programmability to the wireless LAN (WLAN) and WAN.

 Mist Learning WLAN provides visibility into WiFi networks.
 It manages operations on Mist’s cloud architecture.
 The interoperability between Mist and VMware NSX will add reliability to users’ wireless LAN and WAN experience.
 While the two products will be continue to be sold separately, Jeff Aaron, Mist VP of marketing, said, “We plan to meet in a channel where common partners can sell an end-to-end solution.”